Artfunkel/Datamodel.NET/README.md

 Datamodel.NET is a CLR library which implements the Datamodel structure and Datamodel Exchange file format.

 Datamodel is a strongly-typed generic data structure designed by Valve Corporation for use in their games.
-Datamodel Exchange is a Datamodel container file format with binary and ASCII encodings.
+Datamodel Exchange is a Datamodel container file format with multiple possible encodings; binary and ASCII ("keyvalues2") are included.

 Datamodel Attributes
 --------------------